 Every hiker should know how to build a basic backpacking repair kit with certain items and carry it during his or her outdoor trips not because it’s trendy but because it’s necessary to have one.
 Hiking trips can be quite unpredictable.
 Often something needs repairing or at least tinkering with.
-Your backpacking repair kit will make sure that you are prepared if your gear fails while you’re exploring the wilderness.
+Your gear repair kit will make sure that you are prepared if your gear fails while you’re exploring the wilderness.
 Carrying a small repair kit in a stuff sack is a necessity, not a luxury.
 Just think about all the times when you’ve had to tackle adversity on the trail related to a broken buckle or a trekking pole, a hole in your jacket or boot sole, a tear in your tent or another essential piece of gear.

 - Patch a tear